MaastrichtU-IDS/d2s-download/README.md

 7 not found

+Link to exact license file

+Check PSICQUIC because a lot of references (irefindex)

+Classify aggregators (iproclass, irefindex) vs descriptive db

 #### Done

 * Affymetrix: csv
 * Bioportal: xml rdf
 * clinicaltrials: xml
 * ctd: tsv
-* dbpedia: nt
+* dbpedia: nt.
+Whats the diffrence with wikidata?
 * genage: csv
 * genbank: seq
 * gendr: csv
-* goa: gpa
+* goa: gpa (, careful special col)
 * hgnc: txt converted to tsv
-* homologene: data (each column seems separated by spaces, no column name)
+* homologene: data (each column seems separated by spaces, no column name).
+Also in XML format with more infos
 * interpro: xml
-* ipi: xrefs (tsv without column name)
+* ipi: xrefs (tsv without column name).
+To remove.
+Not updated anymore
-* iproclass: tb
+* iproclass: tb.
+Todo: ddl also column readme file
 * irefindex: txt converted to tsv
-* kegg: tsv only rpair dataset missing (1 out of 14)
+* kegg: tsv only rpair dataset missing (1 out of 14).
+Once ddled get the file under the ID `ds:H00001`
-* lsr: google spreadsheet downloaded as csv
+* lsr: google spreadsheet downloaded as csv.
+Used to build Bio2RDF rdf, will use https://prefixcommons.org/?q=id:go later
-* miriam: xml
+* miriam: xml.
+Will be handled by prefixcommons
 * ncbigene: no extension converted to tsv
-* pdb: xml
+* pdb: xml.
+Todo: setup rsync
 * pharmgkb: tsv (but not exactly the same filename as in the php script)
-* pubchem: xml
+* pubchem: xml.
+Can be download directly in RDF.
+RDF files can be found here: ftp://ftp.ncbi.nlm.nih.gov/pubchem/RDF/
 * refseq: gpff
 * sider: tsv
 * sgd: tab converted to tsv.
 Mapping file missing.
 Something on BioPortal